 1. There is no detailed information about the tillage tools used in the study, .

+This information was added to the Methods section as described above in response to previous reviewer comment.

 2. What is broadfork?

+This definition was added to the Methods section, in the tillage tools description, as described above in response to previous reviewer comment.

 3. How were plant seeds sown?
 Is the seed drill used or not?
 No information.

+This detail was added to the Methods section, ending the (third) cover crops paragraph, as described above in response to previous reviewer comment.

 Reviewer #2: Please see comments below

 Reviewer #3: Yes they suggest further research

+We thank reviewer acknowledgement that we suggest further research in the article.

 8. Does the manuscript structure, flow or writing need improving (e.g., the addition of subheadings, shortening of text, reorganization of sections, or moving details from one section to another)?